hero media

 Distance: 8 kilometres (Approx 2.5-3 hours)

-If we were to choose our ideal hiking time, it would be around the 2.5-3 hour mark, exactly the length of the Little Beach to Putty Beach walk.
-This Bouddi National Park trail is located on the Central Coast, offering consistent sparkling views of the Tasman Sea and lush bushland.
-Starting at the secluded Little Beach and finishing at Putty Beach, the walk’s elevated locations, such as Gerrin Point and Marie Byles Lookouts, offer fantastic views for spotting northward-migrating humpbacks (May-October).
+If we were to choose our ideal hiking time, it would be around the 2.5-3 hour mark.
+And that’s exactly the length of the Little Beach to Putty Beach walk.
+This Bouddi National Park trail is located on the Central Coast, offering non-stop sparkling views of the Tasman Sea and lush bushland.
+Starting at the secluded Little Beach and finishing at Putty Beach, the walk’s elevated locations, such as Gerrin Point and Marie Byles Lookouts, offer fantastic views for spotting humpbacks as they migrate up the coast from May to October.

 Note: The terrain includes a mix of steep stairs, inclines and potential mud.